yunqing-me/AdAM/README.md

 ## Acknowledgement:

 We appriciate the wonderful base implementation of StyleGAN V2 implementation from [@rosinality](https://github.com/rosinality).
-We also thank  [@mseitzer](https://github.com/mseitzer/pytorch-fid), [@Ojha](https://github.com/utkarshojha/few-shot-gan-adaptation) and [@richzhang](https://github.com/richzhang/PerceptualSimilarity) for their implementations on FID score and intra-LPIPS.
+We thank  [@mseitzer](https://github.com/mseitzer/pytorch-fid), [@Ojha](https://github.com/utkarshojha/few-shot-gan-adaptation) and [@richzhang](https://github.com/richzhang/PerceptualSimilarity) for their implementations on FID score and intra-LPIPS.

 We also thank for the useful training and evaluation tool used in this work, from [@Miaoyun](https://github.com/MiaoyunZhao/GANmemory_LifelongLearning).